-• Scenario A: A Complainant has reported that his classmate has sent him unwanted sexually explicit e-mails and text messages despite requests from the Complainant that the Respondent stop.
-The Complainant presents evidence of the text messages and e-mails as part of his Title IX complaint.
+• Scenario A: A complainant has reported that a classmate has sent them unwanted sexually explicit e-mails and text messages despite requests from the complainant that the respondent stop.
+The complainant presents evidence of the text messages and e-mails as part of his Title IX complaint.

-- Initial Relevancy Analysis of Scenario A - Step 1 (review the evidence): E-mails and text messages between the Respondent to the Complainant. - Step 2 (consider the Title IX complaint): The Complainant reported that the Respondent was sending unwanted sexually explicit e-mails and text messages.
+- Initial Relevancy Analysis of Scenario A - Step 1 (review the evidence): E-mails and text messages between the respondent to the complainant. - Step 2 (consider the Title IX complaint): The complainant reported that the respondent was sending unwanted sexually explicit e-mails and text messages.

-- Initial Relevancy Analysis of Scenario A continued. - Step 3 (assess whether evidence potentially proves/disproves an incident of the Title IX Complaint): Yes - the emails and text messages (which are documentary evidence) could either prove or disprove that the Respondent was sending sexually explicit communications to the Complainant, which are the key allegations of the Complaint.
+- Initial Relevancy Analysis of Scenario A continued. - Step 3 (assess whether evidence potentially proves/disproves an incident of the Title IX Complaint): Yes - the emails and text messages (which are documentary evidence) could either prove or disprove that the respondent was sending sexually explicit communications to the complainant, which are the key allegations of the complaint.

-- Scenario B: A Complainant has reported that a teaching assistant in one of her courses said that she would receive an "A" in the course in exchange for providing sexual favors throughout the semester. - In support of her complaint, the Complainant has submitted racially insensitive social media posts that the Respondent has shared on various social media accounts.
-The posts do not mention/relate to the Complainant but Complainant claims the posts show the Respondent has racist viewpoints and is "the type" that would engage in the behavior reported in her Title IX complaint.
+- Scenario B: A complainant has reported that a teaching assistant in one of her courses said that the teaching assistant offered an "A" in the course in exchange for the complainant providing sexual favors throughout the semester. - In support of the complaint, the complainant has submitted racially insensitive social media posts that the respondent has shared on various social media accounts.
+The posts do not mention/relate to the complainant but complainant claims the posts show the respondent has racist viewpoints and is the "the type" that would engage in the behavior reported in the Title IX complaint.

-- Initial Relevancy Analysis of Scenario B - Step 1 (review the evidence): Racially insensitive social media posts purportedly shared by the Respondent. - Step 2 (consider the Title IX complaint): The Complainant reported that the Respondent offered her an "A" in a course in exchange for sexual favors.
+- Initial Relevancy Analysis of Scenario B - Step 1 (review the evidence): Racially insensitive social media posts purportedly shared by the respondent. - Step 2 (consider the Title IX complaint): The complainant reported that the respondent offered an "A" in a course in exchange for sexual favors.

-- Initial Relevancy Analysis of Scenario B cntd. - Step 3 (assess whether the evidence potentially proves/disproves an incident of the Title IX complaint): No the social media posts have no bearing on the allegations of the complaint and would not prove (or disprove) whether the TA offered the complainant an "A" in exchange for sexual favors throughout the semester. - That the TA may have shared racially insensitive material in the past does not make it more (or less likely) that the individual would have engaged in sexually harassing behavior. - The posts should therefore not be considered as part of the determination of the Title IX sexual harassment complaint.
+- Initial Relevancy Analysis of Scenario B continued. - Step 3 (assess whether the evidence potentially proves/disproves an incident of the Title IX complaint): No the social media posts have no bearing on the allegations of the complaint and would not prove (or disprove) whether the TA offered the complainant an "A" in exchange for sexual favors throughout the semester. - That the TA may have shared racially insensitive material in the past does not make it more (or less likely) that the individual would have engaged in sexually harassing behavior. - The posts should therefore not be considered as part of the determination of the Title IX sexual harassment complaint.